It is an amazing journey for both, you and the Intended Parent(s).

 The more you know, the better

-Yes, if you are between the ages of 21 and 37, have enjoyed pregnancy before with no major complications, are height and weight proportionate and have a healthy life style.
+Yes, if you are between the ages of 21 and 37, have had healthy pregnancies before with no major complications, are height and weight proportionate and have a healthy life style.

 After the profile and application process has been completed your profile will be accessible to potential Intended Parents for review.
 Careful consideration is given to your personal preference on what type of Intended Parents you are willing to be matched with.
 Depending upon the Surrogate and Intended Parent location, a conference call or in person meeting will be scheduled to decide whether both parties are interested in moving forward.

-Your surrogate coordinator will give you instructions in downloading apps if we choose to meet over Skype/WeChat.
+Your surrogate coordinator will give you instructions in downloading apps to meet over Skype/WeChat.

 During the fertility treatment cycle, you will take various medications.
 In some instances, you may be required to administer intramuscular injections.